swiftlang/swift-evolution/proposals/0400-init-accessors.md

   * Add section on init accessors for computed properties.
   * Add section on init accessors for read-only properties.
   * Allow reordering of the initializations in the synthesized memberwise initializer to respect `accesses` restrictions.
+  * Add a potential future direction for the generalization of storage restrictions to other functions.

 ## Acknowledgments